Jesus said to them, ‘I am the Bread of Life; he who comes to me shall not hunger, and he who believes in Me shall never thirst. John 6:35

-Sacramental preparation for First Communion typically starts at 7 years of age or usually 2nd grade and takes place in one year.
-Preparation begins in the early fall and involves both parents and children.
-Classes generally meet on Sundays at 12:00 P.M.
+Sacramental preparation for First Communion typically starts at seven years of age or usually 2nd grade and takes place in one year.
+Preparation begins in the early fall and involves parents and children.
+Catechetical instruction in the year immediately before starting the sacramental preparation process is required.

 How Do I Get Started?